-The practical takeaway is that there may be issues to be addressed between yourself and your estranged adult child, that have nothing to do with their other relationships or their mental health.
+The practical takeaway is that there may be issues to be addressed between yourself and your estranged adult child, that have nothing to do with other people or their mental health.

-Even if these factors are in play, always look for ways to address possible relational difficulties inside the relationship you share with your adult child(ren).
+Even if these factors are involved, always look for ways to address possible relational difficulties inside the relationship you share with your adult child(ren).

 Not only will doing so place you in a better position to make any needed repairs and get to reconciliation, it will focus your attention where your power lies.